epfl-ada/ada-2024-project-dondata2025/README.md

 - Emile :
     - datasets and naïve approach model presentation
     - "try it yourself" results display
-    - Movie influence over time analysis
+    - "Movie influence over time" analysis
-    - Birth of a new name analysis
+    - "Birth of a new name" analysis
 - Corentin :
     - Predicted name counts using Prophet and SARIMA models, incorporating confidence intervals and metric computation to determine name influence.
     - Developed the character name recognition system.